thoughtspot/thoughtspot.github.io/_release/notes.md

 {: id="52-fixed"}
 ## 5.2 Fixed Issues

-Table UX Improvements
+Table user experience improvements:
-* Column header is now left aligned
+* The column header is now left-aligned.
-* Column widths can be made very narrow
+* Column widths can be made very narrow.

-Sort by date on X axis
+Chart user experience improvements:
-* Date format no longer changes when sorting and the axis no longer disappears.
+* When sorting by date on the x-axis, the date format no longer changes and the axis no longer disappears.

-You can now sort using a sort field that is not in your chart.
+* You can now sort using a sort field that is not in your chart.

 {: id="notes-for-older-versions"}
 ## Notes from older versions